t510599/earbuds-slides-control/README.md

 1. `pip install winwt`
 2. `python windows-smtc.py`

+## Config
+You can customize which key to sent when action occurred in `config.py`.
+For key format, please refer to [boppreh/keyboard](https://github.com/boppreh/keyboard#keyboard.send) manual.

 ## How it works
 When you tap on your earphone, it would send the media control signal to your computer.
 It intercepts the media control button event, and it sends left/right keyboard event instead.